Spotlight on Main Street

 • The building was vacant for years, until The E House Company owners David Shiller and David Molder bought the building in 1993, spent eight months renovating it, and re-opened it in 1994.
 The building was renovated according to “green” principles, meaning it is a healthy building to be in!

-• The E House Company sells environmentally friendly products, such as organic cotton, natural baby products, body creams and lotions, recycled glass, and purses made out of recycled materials.
+• The E House Company sold environmentally friendly products, such as organic cotton, natural baby products, body creams and lotions, recycled glass, and purses made out of recycled materials.

 • The building is well insulated and designed to be energy efficient.
 The electricity bills are relatively low.